-Using the Marketing API
+Using the Engage API

-This determines if the user meets criteria for segmenting, A/B testing, or applying personalization.
+By tracking visitor behavior, Engage determines if the user meets criteria for segmenting, A/B testing, or applying personalization.
 Subsequent requests to the Umbraco content API then deliver personalized content.

 Umbraco Engage needs to be explicitly notified because a single request to Umbraco's Content Delivery API represents one page visit.